jschnab/data-engineering/dataengineering.md

 Many data processing programs must run regularly, for example daily.
 Automating program runs has many benefits including fewer errors, less manual labor, etc.
-There are many systems which allow scheduling of programs.
+There are many systems that allow scheduling of programs.
 Some of the best tools include [cron](https://en.wikipedia.org/wiki/Cron) jobs and [Apache Airflow](https://airflow.apache.org).

 Cron is a time-based job scheduler in Unix-based systems.
 Cron jobs are useful